Important Divorce Advice For Women: Seven Things To Keep In Mind

 What are the five stages of divorce?

-The so-called five stages of divorce typically line up with the five stages of grief, a common model used to outline and explain the different emotional phases of loss.
-Going through divorce planning, divorce judgment, divorce proceedings, and ending a marriage can feel like death in many ways - even though you are not grieving the life of your spouse, you may be grieving the relationship you’ve lost, the life you made together, and the norms you’ve come to expect.
+Many divorcees undergo the so-called five stages of divorce.
+These stages typically line up with the five stages of grief, a common model used to outline and explain the different emotional phases of loss.
+Going through divorce planning, divorce judgment, divorce proceedings, and ending a marriage can feel like death in many ways - even though you are not grieving the life of your spouse, you may be grieving the relationship you’ve lost, the life you made together in your family home, and the norms you’ve come to expect.
 In fact, in some languages, the word “grief” is not just used after death, but also after a breakup.
 As such, the five stages of divorce can include:

-Life after divorce is a definite challenge.
-You and your former spouse will go from married people to divorced people, and even though it is likely for the best, it can still hurt.
+Life after your divorce documents have been finalized is a definite challenge.
+Involved parties will go from married people to divorced women and men, and even though it is likely for the best, it can still hurt.
 No matter how much an individual wants a divorce can still be upsetting and stressful, and you may very well find yourself feeling the emotions listed above.

 What is the best divorce advice?

 Some of the best divorce advice that anyone can receive is to seek out the help of a divorce attorney.
-Not only can a divorce attorney guide you through the divorce process, but they can also provide you with other resources and information you might need.
-If you cannot afford a divorce attorney, then speak with the bar association in your state about the possibility of a pro bono (free) lawyer.
-You could also call Legal Aid in your county about free or discounted legal help which you may be entitled to if you are below a certain income threshold.
+Not only can a divorce attorney guide you through the divorce process, but they can also provide you with other resources and information you might need, especially if domestic violence is a factor.
+If you cannot afford to pay for a divorce attorney, then speak with the bar association in your state about the possibility of a pro bono (free) lawyer.
+You could also call Legal Aid in your county about free or discounted legal help from a family law attorney which you may be entitled to if you are below a certain income threshold.

 Also, do not forget about your mental health.
-You may find it beneficial to speak with a counselor online throughout the whole divorce process to ensure that you handle the divorce in a healthy way that does not lead to lasting trauma.
+You may find it beneficial to speak with a counselor online throughout the whole divorce settlement process to ensure that you handle the divorce in a healthy way that does not lead to lasting trauma for both parties.

-Ultimately, the best divorce advice for you and your unique divorce process will come from a professional.
+Ultimately, the best legal strategy for you and your unique divorce process will come from a professional in family law.

 What should you not do when you are getting a divorce?